Somerset voters heading for polling stations for the General Election tomorrow (4 July) are being urged to remember to bring photo ID with them.

 If you get to a polling station and you have forgotten your ID, you can return later with it before the polls close and cast your vote.

-The full list of accepted ID, along with more information about the new requirement, is available on the Electoral Commission’s website.
+The full list of accepted ID, along with more information about the new requirement, is available on the Electoral Commission’s Accepted forms of photo ID page.

 If voters lose their ID, or their Voter Authority Certificate does not arrive in time for election day, they can appoint an emergency proxy to vote on their behalf up until 5pm on election day.
 The person appointed as proxy, voting on someone else’s behalf, must have their own acceptable photo ID.